Feature: Suwa Tomoki’s AE86 – A Friendly Rivalry

 ‘If you try, you may succeed.

-If you don’t try, you will not succeed.
-This is true for of all things.
+If you do not try, you will not succeed.
+This is true of all things.

 Not succeeding is the result of not trying.’

 Not many people achieve great things; but you’ll never know if you’re among them if you don’t try.
 They say you never finish 100% of the things you don’t start – and rightly so.
 For some, it’s often not a lack of will, but a lack of focus.
 Nothing to concentrate their resolve to, or to jump headfirst into.
 This is quite the opposite for Tomoki-san though…